Transgender 101: Identity, Inclusion, and Resources

 - Use terms that encompass all genders rather than only two (e.g., “children” instead of “boys and girls”; “people” instead of “women and men”; “siblings,” “kindred,” or “brothers and sisters and siblings of all genders” instead of “brothers and sisters”).

 - Review your congregation’s policies and procedures.
 For example, are gender-exclusive groups inclusive of trans men and women?
 Do people with non-binary identities have a way to be involved?
 If you use forms that ask for gender, is that information necessary?
-If it is, include the options “Transgender” and “Other” and allow people to check more than one box.
+If it is, make it an open field if possible, and if not, include the option “Transgender” as well as a fill-in-the-blank box, and allow people to check more than one box.
 Look into your congregation’s policies for youth gatherings, your Safe Congregation Policy, and more.

 - Talk to children about gender diversity.
 Provide age-appropriate education around understanding one’s gender identity and how gender roles and norms play out in our society.